lola1989/SQL/README.md

 # SQL
-SQL Code for everyday use and general understanding.
+This repository contains:
+- General SQL Syntax
+- The 7 Stages of SQL Order of Execution

 ## The 7 Stages of SQL Order of Execution
 This document is an explanation of how SQL runs/ executes the query

+# SQL Syntax
+Contains SQL Code for everyday use and general understanding and is laid out in the folders with the descriptions below:

 ## SQL Basics Pt 1
 SQL Code goes over: